 Considering the low price, there might be some concerns over durability—yet this is a very popular entry-level TIG welder, and feedback is largely positive.
 Unfortunately, the instructions provided aren’t very clear, and in general we recommend that anyone hoping to start TIG welding gets help from a pro or takes a local class to learn the basics.

 - Duty cycle: 85 percent at 180 amps

 - Weight: 18 pounds

-Our pick as the best flux core welder for beginners is a tool for those who want to invest in quality and durability from the start.
-The Forney Easy Weld 261 is a well-made machine that is easy to get to grips with; it offers the performance and portability that makes it attractive to those who weld on a regular basis.
+Our pick as the best flux core welderfor beginners is a tool for those wanting to invest in quality and durability from the start.
+The Forney Easy Weld is a well-made machine that is easy to get to grips with; it offers the performance and portability that makes it attractive to those who weld on a regular basis.

 This welder plugs into a standard 110-volt outlet.
-Setup is simply a case of choosing voltage from the variable dial and setting feed speed, and it is ready to weld.
-While the speed has 10 settings, none of them are particularly fast.
+Setup simply amounts to choosing voltage from the variable dial and setting feed speed, and it’s ready to weld.
+While the speed has 10 settings, none are particularly fast.
 This is ideal for those learning to weld, but it can be a little frustrating for pros.

 The Forney Easy Weld can weld steel up to ¼ inch thick, indoors or out.
 Like all flux core welders, it cannot weld aluminum.

 - Duty cycle: 30 percent at 90 amps